liaaco93/lia-uken-app-qaeng-csharp/README.md

-Finds the integer with the least repetitions in a list of integers.
+C# script finds the integer with the least repetitions in a list of integers.

 Usage:      [command] RepetitionCounter.csx [arguments]

 Command:
-    interpreter         command to run whichever C# script interpreter is preferred tested using dotnet-script
+    interpreter         command to call whichever C# script interpreter is preferred can call using csi, dotnet-script, or cscs tested using dotnet-script

 Arguments: